Muhammad-Mukarram-Asad/Express-JS-Practice/README.md

 1) Routing
 2) Serving Files (Normal saved files or  other types of files)
 3) Middleware
-4) JWT (Json Web Token) used for authentication & authorizarion...
+4) JWT (Json Web Token) used for authentication & authorizarion of signed in users.
+5) It